-Sandwiched between jungle-like greenery and a white ribbon of sand, the recently refurbished Riu Yucatan has got a seriously tropical setting.
-What’s more, Puerto del Carmen’s downtown is less than a 5-minute drive away.
+Sandwiched between jungle-like greenery and a white ribbon of sand, the Riu Yucatan has a tropical setting.
+Still, the vibrant town of Puerto Del Carmen is only a 5-minute drive away.

 - Official Rating

 - Upgrade to Premium Club for additional benefits